SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 which they can because they can just whip out the computer keyboard at the central bank and type in the numbers, authorized by a nice vote in Congress I bribed them for (extreme case remember)
 --- I would not be going out buying a million apples, I'd be buying avocados, but only a dozen, since my refrigerator can't keep more than that fresh for long.

 According to austeritricians like Mr Atif Mian](https://youtu.be/7obpebXeAlw?t=973) or any of the other New Keynesians and Neoclassicals, I'd be buying a thousand avocados probably, because I do not know how to manage my money, I need a neoliberal daddy to drip feed me.
+(Sure, see the sarcasm dripping off the page, but this is the extent of the neoliberal argument for austerity.)

 If instead I go and buy a house I get one house.
 How is that real estate inflation pressure?
 It isn't.